ElyasWang/Dijkstra-Algorithm/README.md

 travel-start time

 ### Output:
+fastest route

-The fastest route and the arrival time at each station.
+arrival time at each station.